 Deep-Frying Turkey?
 Don't Get Burned by Lack of Knowledge

-Madison, Wisconsin - You can’t open a magazine or web site this time of year without finding dozens of tips on how to create the perfect bird.
-But do you know that Thanksgiving is the most dangerous day of the year in the kitchen?
+You can’t open a magazine or web site this time of year without finding dozens of tips on how to create the perfect Thanksgiving meal.
+But did you know that Thanksgiving is the most dangerous day of the year in the kitchen?

-“Deep-fryer burns are some of the most serious burns we treat because the oil can be as much as 400 degrees and can cling to clothing, making the burns even deeper,” says Dr. Lee Faucher, director of the Burn Center at University of Wisconsin Hospital and Clinics.
+As deep-frying turkeys has become more popular, the problem has gotten worse.
+Deep fryer burns are common and frequently require medical care, or even hospitalization and surgery.
+“Deep-fryer burns are some of the most serious burns we treat because the oil can be as hot as 400 degrees and clings to clothing and skin, making the burns even deeper,” says Dr. Lee Faucher, director of UW Health’s Burn Center at University Hospital.
 “It is not uncommon for deep fryers to create third-degree burns that require skin grafts to heal.”